-CS Advisors will hold online advising hours for the remainder of
+CS Advisors will hold online advising in the summer.

 CS majors are advised by a committee of academic advisors who hold regular office hours for this purpose.

 Students are strongly encouraged to consult with a CS advisor to check on their progress toward satisfaction of departmental degree requirements, and also to see if their course selection is consistent with their career goals.
 (Some courses are especially recommended for students contemplating graduate school; some courses are especially valuable for particular types of positions in industry [see Tracks], etc.)